R. Kenneth Strachan: Education and personal life

 In 1928, Strachan attended Wheaton College.
 During his undergraduate years, Strachan took a break to go back to Costa Rica, where he experienced tension and crisis while trying to live a life in complete surrender to God and contemplating continuing his parents’ work.
 After his break, Strachan finished his coursework at Wheaton in 1935.
 Subsequently, Strachan attended Evangelical Theological College in Dallas, TX; he graduated in 1936.
 The name of the mission that Strachan's parents were leading, in March 1939, changed its name from the Latin America Evangelism Campaign to the Latin America Mission (LAM).

-In the interim, Strachan pursued Elizabeth Walker.
-Walker was the daughter of a Baptist pastor that Strachan met in North Carolina while visiting his sister Grace.
-Strachan's courtship with Elizabeth was entirely by letter.
-In 1940, the couple got married at Columbia Bible College.
-Following their short honeymoon, they decided to begin their married life together in Costa Rica.
-Over the course of their marriage, Strachan and Walker had six children.

 In August 1942, the growing family moved to New Jersey so that Strachan could attend Princeton Theological Seminary.
 Strachan obtained a Master of Theology degree from Princeton Seminary in 1943, and immediately returned to LAM in Costa Rica without his family in 1944.

 Later in 1994, Strachan's son, Harry Strachan Jr., established the Strachan Foundation to honor his parents and grandparents.